 Restrooms & drinking fountains

-• on the first floor, near the computer lab
+- on the first floor, near the computer lab and across from the Technology Assistance desk.

 A water bottle filling station is available in the 24-Hour Room space near the women's restroom.
-Wheelchair-accessible drinking fountains are available on the 1st floor of the library near the women's and men's restrooms.
-A second filling station is available near the men's restroom.
+Wheelchair-accessible drinking fountains are available on the first floor of the library near the women's and men's restrooms.
+A second filling station is available near the men's restroom, across from the Technology Assistance desk.

 Study spaces

-Most study spaces in open areas (on all floors of the library) are wheelchair accessible.
+Most study spaces in open areas (on all floors of the library) are wheelchair-accessible.
+These can be used by groups or individuals.

-There are 2 semi-enclosed group study areas on the first floor that are wheelchair accessible.
-These spaces are called IGLUs (Innovative Group Learning Units).
-They're located toward the back (on the lake side of the building).
-These spaces contain a table, several chairs, and a large screen TV.
+- IGLUs - these are 2 semi-enclosed spaces on the first floor toward the back of the building.
+They contain a table, several chairs, and a large screen TV.
 They also have whiteboards that are part of the wall paneling.

-We also have 2 study carrels which are wheelchair accessible; one is on the 2nd floor, while the other is on the 3rd floor.
+- Study carrels (one on the second floor, one on the third floor).
 See our study carrels page for more information.

 Computers